CoMeT4MatSci/cgf/trainings/README.md

+All training structures were performed with the following settings (unless stated differently in the respective folder:)

-Contains stressed and relaxed structures of a unit cell of a COF-5 unit cell in 'traj_strain.traj'.
+Contains stressed and relaxed structures of a unit cell of a COF unit cell in 'traj_training.traj'.

 The first structure is the cell-relaxed structure at 0 strain.
 The next 10 structures are isotropic strains from -1% to 1% (excluding 0%).
 The next 10 structures are shear strains (meaning positive(negative) strain along x and negative(positive) strain along y).
 From -1% to 1% (excluding 0%).

+In case DFTB calculations were performed, the following settings were used:
 With the following dftb settings with the matsci slater-koster files: dftb_SinglePoint = {
+            'Hamiltonian_MaxSCCIterations': 500,
+            'Hamiltonian_SCC': 'Yes',
             'Hamiltonian_Dispersion_': 'DftD4',
             'Hamiltonian_Dispersion_s6': 1.0,
             'Hamiltonian_Dispersion_s8': 3.3157614,